 "And you went through the whole list of deodorants that I gave you?"

 "Yep, I tried all of them."

 Doc walked over to a nearby utility cabinet.
 He opened a drawer and took out a tube of ointment.
 "Hmm, I don't recall you ever having such a bad skin reaction in the past."

 "Well it looks worse than it is.
-Keep it clean and apply this twice a day," he said, as he handed him the ointment.
+Keep it clean and apply this twice a day," Doc said, handing over the ointment.
 "If it doesn't go away in a couple of days come back to see me."

-"No thanks Doc.
-I don't like playing games with my immune system," he said, as he put on his ski-mask.
+"No thanks, Doc.
+I don't like playing games with my immune system."
+He put on the ski mask.
 "There are no short-cuts.
 This is just another challenge to overcome."